Eyeseek-org/diamond/README.md

-# Eyeseek Diamond
+# Eyeseek funding contracts

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This directory contains the contracts for the Eyeseek crowdfunding system.
+Created with Hardhat.

 Try running some of the following tasks: